-The Bureau of Land Management General Land Office Records (its impressively long title practically conveys its importance) is a wealth of information.
+The Bureau of Land Management General Land Office Records is a wealth of information.
 It gives access to federal land conveyance records.
 It also has images of federal land titles issued as far back as 1788.

 There is a variety of information you can pull from this website.
 A few examples include:

 - Land patents: A land patent will show the first transfer of a land title from the federal government to an individual.
 There are several different types of land patents, but the most common are cash entry, homestead, and military warrant.

 - Survey plats: An official record, a survey plat shows a graphic drawing of the boundaries and lists official acreage.

 - Field notes: This offers a narrative record of the initial survey done of an area.
 It gives a detailed description of the survey process, including what instruments and procedures were used.

 Aminov always helps her clients look at and understand land records because, “Let’s say you’re looking at a property and it’s an older home.
 You’re looking at the current listing.
 Then you start going deeper and look at the property history when it was sold thirty years ago.
 Sometimes you can see notes with disclosures from when it was sold before, and perhaps you can uncover additional information to what the current seller is disclosing.
 For example, you find out that there used to be a well on the property and the newest listing doesn’t have any mention of that.
 So now you know to do more research and find out what the story with the well is.”

 If you want a visual glimpse into the past, then WhatWasThere can help you.
 WhatWasThere overlaps historical photos to present images on Google Maps.
 The website allows you to tour through a street and witness what it once looked like in the past.